A vanishing theorem for tautological classes of aspherical manifolds: Examples and questions

-But by a result of \cite{Ontaneda}, any smooth oriented bordism class is represented by a manifold with negative sectional curvature.
-All manifolds constructed this way are centreless, a property generally predicted for non-nullbordant manifolds by our conjecture.
-This example shows that the restriction $k \neq d$ cannot be removed from our conjecture for centreless manifolds.

-As stated at the end of Section \ref{xyz} one might be tempted to hope that for any aspherical manifold $M$, the space $\B(\Gamma/\C(\Gamma))$ is a Poincar\'e complex.
-Indeed, this is true when $\Gamma/\C(\Gamma)$ is of type $F$ by a 3-for-2 property for Poincar\'e spaces for fibrations of \emph{finite} complexes.
-But it turns out that the group $\Gamma/\C(\Gamma)$ is not even torsion-free in general: For example for $M$ one of the manifolds constructed in \cite{CWY} as counterexamples to a conjecture about free $S^1$-actions on aspherical manifolds with non-trivial centre, $\Gamma/\C(\Gamma)$ contains a non-trivial element of order $2$, and thus cannot even admit a finite dimensional model of its classifying space.
-While we do not know whether the fundamental groups of these manifold are Farrell--Jones groups, we still have:
+Finally, let us again consider the manifolds constructed in \cite{CWY}, that provide counterexamples to $\B(\Gamma/C(\Gamma))$ being a Poincar\'e complex.
+While we do not know whether the fundamental groups of these manifolds are Farrell--Jones groups, we still have:

-\begin{Prop} The aspherical manifolds constructed by Cappell--Weinberger--Yu just mentioned have fundamental groups in $\IKP$. \end{Prop}
+\begin{Prop} The aspherical manifolds constructed by Cappell--Weinberger--Yan just mentioned have fundamental groups in $\IKP$. \end{Prop}

 \begin{proof} There exist 2-fold covers of these manifolds which are of the form $S^1 \times V$, where $V$ is an aspherical manifold with centreless fundamental group, see \cite{CWY}, essentially by construction.
-We deduce that $\pi_1(S^1 \times V)$ lies in the class $\IKP$. \cref{closure props of KC} part (iii) yields the claim. \end{proof}
+The group $\pi_1(S^1 \times V)$ lies in the class $\IKP$, because its centre is a direct factor. \cref{closure props of KC} part (ii) then yields the claim. \end{proof}

+Finally, we record another consequence of our vanishing results. \begin{Prop} Let $B$ be a stably parallelisable manifold of dimension $n>0$ and let $M$ be an oriented aspherical manifold whose fundamental group is a Farrell--Jones group and satisfies the central part of Burghelea's conjecture.
+Suppose $\pi\colon E \to B$ is an $M$-manifold bundle with trivial fibre transport.
+Then all Pontryagin numbers of $E$ vanish. \end{Prop} \begin{proof} Since $B$ is stably parallelisable, we find that the stable vertical tangent bundle $T^s_v(\pi)$ is isomorphic to the stable tangent bundle $T^s(E)$ of $E$.
+By our main theorem, we obtain that $0 = \kappa_{c}(\pi) \in H^n(B;\Q)$, for any $c \in H^{n+d}(\BSTOP;\Q)$.
+Since $\pi_! \colon H^{n+d}(E;\Q) \to H^n(B;\Q)$ is an isomorphism (where $d$ is the dimension of $M$), we deduce the proposition from